-The agency must demonstrate that—
+The agency must demonstrate that -

-(a) If the agency accredits institutions of higher education, its accreditation is a required element in enabling at least one of those institutions to establish eligibility to participate in HEA programs; or
+(a) If the agency accredits institutions of higher education, its accreditation is a required element in enabling at least one of those institutions to establish eligibility to participate in HEA programs.
+The agency satisfies this requirement if, pursuant to 34 CFR 600.11(b) , it accredits one or more institutions that participate in HEA programs and that could designate the agency as its link to HEA programs, even if the institution currently designates another institutional accreditor as its Federal link; or

 (b) If the agency accredits institutions of higher education or higher education programs, or both, its accreditation is a required element in enabling at least one of those entities to establish eligibility to participate in non-HEA Federal programs.